lookacat/firefly/README.md

   songs and also uses this information to find the songs on youtube.
   It supports online and offline streaming and already heard songs get cached automatically.
-Also it supports ff-screen playback.
+Also it supports off-screen playback.
 Under the hood it uses python to download youtube videos and to convert it to mp3.
   Download and streaming currently broken due to youtubes